Search ImagingPixel for Images by Camera or Lens

 Fuji Cardia Travel Mini Dual-P, Early images 03

-The camera's auto flash mode is always on when you turn on the camera.
+The camera's auto flash mode is always on when you turn it on the camera.
 Setting the mode to Flash Off mode, if you normally shoot without flash, is something you have to always remind yourself to do.

 Fuji Cardia Travel Mini Dual-P, Early images 04